k8ssrilanka/k3s-on-raspberry-pi/README.md

 After few minutes (depending on the speed of your Internet connection, you should have k3s server install with all the components you need to run k3s including kubectl.

+## Optional External Storage
+Get the device uuid

+#ls -l /dev/disk/by-uuid/ {this should list you the UUIDs attached}

+Copy the uuid of the USB Drive

+Create a mount point

+#sudo mkdir /media/usb

+Give the ownership to the pi user

+#sudo chown -R pi:pi /media/usb

+Manually mount and test it

+#sudo mount /dev/sda1 /media/usb -o uid=pi,gid=pi
+#cd /media/usb
+#mkdir data
+#ls –al /media/usb

+Setup for auto-mount (please not if not when you reboot the mount will not persist)​

+#sudo vi /etc/fstab

+Edit the following line and replace the bold UUID with yours

+**UUID=18A9-9943** /media/usb vfat auto,nofail,noatime,users,rw,uid=pi,gid=pi 0 0

+vfat - works for my mount, however you may have ntfs, ext3, etx4 etc - please change accordingly

+Reboot and test
+#sudo reboot

+You will have to ssh again as it would have closed the ssh session on reboot
+#ssh pi@ip-address
+#ls -al /media/usb